Visual Communication Webinar – Dear Organizer

 - Content: I will give you actionable advice so you can improve your own visualizations right away.
 Everything you learn will be structured and memorable, and the experience enjoyable and fun.
 If I am successful, I will change the way you think about communication, not only in your science, but also in your life.

-- Audio/video quality: I use professional grade equipment for crisp sound and image and run the webinars from a conference room in a technology park with high speed internet to ensure an optimal experience for participants.
+- Audio/video quality: I use professional grade equipment for crisp sound and image and use high speed internet to ensure an optimal experience for participants.

 - Organization: similar to in person workshops.
 After you collect registrations, you will either share their emails with me or forward them my instructions.
 I take over all other communication with the participants from that point on.
 The instructions contain all necessary information for the participants (submitting their materials, webinar software, schedule, to-do).